-For experimental realization of the considered model at microwave frequencies, ceramic cylindrical resonators can be applied, in analogy to 2D hexagonal~\cite{2019_Slobozhanyuk} and square~\cite{2025_Rozenblit} lattices, as well as a recent demonstration of a 3D array of stacked hexagonal layers~\cite{2026_Zhirihin}.
-Moreover, metallic resonators implemented as printed circuit boards can also be applied~\cite{2016_Slobozhanyuk}.
+For experimental realization of the considered models at microwave frequencies, ceramic cylindrical resonators can be applied, in analogy to 2D hexagonal~\cite{2019_Slobozhanyuk} and square~\cite{2025_Rozenblit} lattices, as well as the recent demonstration of a 3D array of stacked hexagonal layers~\cite{2026_Zhirihin}.
+Moreover, metallic resonators implemented as printed circuit boards can also be considered~\cite{2016_Slobozhanyuk}.
 From a practical perspective, such resonator arrays can be applied to control field localization or implement signal routing along complex trajectories by designing specific shapes of the domain interfaces.